AdaCore/spark2014/docs/ug/getting_started.rst

 * Chapter :ref:`proof and test` explains how to combine the results of formal verification and classical verification by testing.

+In this chapter, we use the integration of the |SPARK| toolset in the GPS integrated development environment.
+The same functionalities are available in command-line as well, see :ref:`command line`.

 Writing |SPARK| Programs
 ------------------------